 If creating something is beyond your ability then maybe support the artist by being a stockist.
 Don’t steal work by somebody else.
 It’s disrespectful to the person who created it and at the end of the day there is no barakah to be gained in doing so, “Nothing shall be legitimate to a Muslim which belongs to a fellow Muslim.”-The Last Sermon by Prophet Muhammad (SAWS). #inspiredtocreatenotcopy”

-4) Because Plagiarizer Loses Credibility and Barakah
+4) Because Plagiarizer Loses Credibility

 Alhamdulillah that Islam has retained rights of each and every one.
 Which is why, everyone’s blood, wealth and property is sacred on another.